Piteli02/Recycle-Time/README.md

 Terracycle - https://www.terracycle.com/en-GB/

+# Observations
+In different part of the world, the colors of the bins may vary, although, the important part of the project it is to show to the user the importance of giving the trash the right destiny.

 ___

-Created by Caio Gomes Piteli in April of 2023
+Created by Caio Gomes Piteli on April of 2023

 Submitted for WWDC23